Zero Hour Alerts (Cotiviti)

 Case Study Summary:

-In collaboration with senior stakeholders across business units, engineering and development, UX design, outside vendor participation and Cotivit’s brand and marketing department, we produced a best in class prevention and alerts product to tackle the $575 million (24 month rolling analysis) post-pay recovery audit landscape for Cotiviti retail clients.
+In partnership with senior stakeholders across business, engineering, UX, external vendors, and Cotiviti’s brand and marketing teams, we delivered a best-in-class prevention and alerts product to address a $575 million (24‑month rolling) post-pay recovery audit exposure for Cotiviti’s retail clients.

 The web-based Zero Hour Alerts software platform consists of essentially three layers: a visualization dashboard, alert manager, and an alert detail layer.
 All of which have their own UX visuals designed with a user-first approach.